-There are many laws to protect you and help you sort out disputes and problems you may have with people and organisations.
-These could be, for example, problems with your home, your partner or your job.
+There are many laws to protect you and help you sort out disputes and problems you may have with people or organisations.
+These could be problems with your home, your partner or your job.

 Of course, many problems can be sorted out simply by talking to the person or people involved.
-But you may want help from a professional who has expert knowledge of the law to help you.
+But you may want help from a professional with expert knowledge of the law to help you.

 This might be, for example if: